yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 "executable" zip archive.
 An output file can be invoked as a Ruby script, or (if a source file contains a "`#!`" line) as a directly executable command.
-Also, it can be handled by (almost every) zip archiver as an "sfx" file.
+Also, it can be handled by (almost every) zip archivers as an "sfx" file.

 Inside Ruby scripts, the language's `require` facility is extended so that The program can simply use `require` or `require-relative`